 Boys’ Ballet Ages 8-12

 Our Boys’ Ballet Program is designed to inspire strength, confidence, and artistry in young male dancers.
-Classes focus on building athleticism, coordination, and musicality through the foundations of classical ballet.
-Students will develop strong posture, agility, core stability, and dynamic jumps.
-Our program is for boys ages 8-12, either beginning or with ballet experience.
-Age 7 may be accepted if readiness is demonstrated in a trial/placement class.
+Classes focus on building athleticism, coordination, musicality, and a strong foundation in classical ballet technique.

 UNIFORM INFORMATION